Judith Thompson: Awards and honours

 Thompson won the Governor General’s Award for Drama in 1984 for her play White Biting Dog, and in 1989 for a collection of her plays, The Other Side of the Dark.
 She has won a Toronto Arts Award and the Canadian Authors Association Award.
 She is the recipient of several Floyd S. Chalmers Canadian Play Awards, including one in 1987 for I Am Yours, and in 1991 for Lion in the Streets.
 Tornado won an award for Best Radio Drama in 1988.
 Thompson has received several Dora Mavor Moore Awards from the Toronto Alliance for the Performing Arts.
 In 2005, she was made an Officer of the Order of Canada, and in 2007 she was awarded the Walter Carsen Prize for Excellence in the Performing Arts by the Canada Council for the Arts.
 In 2008 she became the first Canadian to be awarded Susan Smith Blackburn Prize, which recognizes outstanding women playwrights each year.

-She was awarded an honorary doctorate in sacred letters by Thorneloe University.
+She was awarded an honorary doctorate in sacred letters by Thorneloe University and another from Queen's University.